Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 ![server_side](/images/computer_networking_topdown/server_states.png)

 - RST Segment:suppose a host receives a TCP SYN packet with destination port  which it is not accepting connections on .
 Then the host will send a special reset segment to the source.
-This TCP segment has the RST flag bit set to 1.
+This TCP segment has the <mark>RST flag bit</mark> set to 1.

+> ### 3.3.5 TCP Congestion Control

 - Costs of Congestion:
   1. <mark>large queuing delays</mark> are experienced as the packet-arrival rate nears the link capacity.